Contract Scheduling Provisions

 2.6 SCHEDULE CONTROL

-Normally, the scheduling provisions put the responsibility for preparing, administering and updating the schedule with the contractor.
+Normally, the construction scheduling provisions put the responsibility for preparing, administering and updating the schedule with the contractor.
 However, at times the owner will wish to control the schedule administration and updating.

 Owner prepared and maintained schedules should be used with caution and probably only these special circumstances: